kiali/kiali/RELEASING.md

 # Releasing Kiali

-Kiali release a minor version every 3 weeks and eventually if required, patch releases (z-stream) are also released.
+Kiali releases a minor version every 3 weeks and eventually, if required, patch releases (z-stream) are also released.

 The artifacts that are released are the following: